 Financing

-How do Bluehost's WordPress features compare to HostGator's?
+How do Bluehost's WordPress-specific features compare to HostGator's?

-Which product offers better customer support responsiveness and uptime?
+Which product offers better support responsiveness given negative reviews for both?

 What are the advantages of Bluehost?